 "A View of Gold Street, New York" by Henry Ferguson‘New York Villanelle’ by Michele Herman The Society January 17, 2018 Culture, Humor, Poetry 2 Comments We New Yorkers love our real estate.
 We measure our bliss by the size of our rooms.
 We all need a place to park our freight.
 We apartment hunt on our first date in vacated spaces swept with a broom New Yorkers live for real estate.
 We speak mortgage point and interest rate on the night we become a bride and groom.
 We need a place to park our new freight.
 It’s like a hunger we’re unable to sate.
 You’d think we were torn too soon from our womb.
 We New Yorkers crave more real estate.
 A lottery with a twelve-year wait?
 We cross our fingers in our Murphied room for a bigger place to park our freight.
 We swear we’ll never move upstate though Victorians and dogwoods bloom.
 We’re too attached to our real estate.
 So we suck in our stomachs to pass our mate while cooking in the galley’s windowless gloom wishing for more space or maybe less freight.
 There’s just one move we anticipate but call it a snug studio, not a tomb.
 A peaceful place to rest our freight – we hear that Queens has good real estate.
 Michele Herman’s first chapbook of poetry, Victory Boulevard, is due out in February 2018 from Finishing Line Press.
 She is a two-time winner of the Willis Barnstone Translation Prize for her translations of Jacques Brel songs, and she has placed in several recent contests, including the Raymond Carver Prize, the Bass River Press Poetry Competition and the Schiff Award for short fiction.
 She lives in New York City, where she does developmental editing, teaches at The Writers Studio, writes a column for The Villager (the Greenwich Village weekly paper), and occasionally performs her own work in cabaret and theatrical settings.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who harasses or disrespects you.
+Simply send an email to firstname.lastname@example.org.
+Put “Remove Comment” in the subject line and list which comment or comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) 2 Responses Joe Tessitore January 17, 2018 Right on the money, from a fellow New Yorker!
 Reply ben grinberg January 17, 2018 something to live for Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.